5.7 vs 9mm: Has the 9mm Finally Been Replaced?

 5.7 Development

-NATO requested a replacement for the 9mm, so FN Herstal the 5.7x28 and released it in 1991.
-Kevlar body armor was becoming increasingly effective at stopping the 9x19mm, so NATO wanted a pistol cartridge capable of armor penetration.
+NATO requested a replacement for the 9mm in 1989.
+Kevlar body armor was becoming increasingly effective at stopping the 9x19mm, which is why NATO wanted a pistol cartridge capable of armor penetration.
+FN Herstal answered their call in 1991 with the release of the 5.7x28.

-The 5.7mm has proven to be the round NATO wanted.
-While it will take a while for it to replace the loved 9mm, many government and law enforcement agencies around the globe have adopted it for use.
+The 5.7mm has proven itself as the round NATO wanted.
+While it may take a while for it to replace the beloved 9mm, many government and law enforcement agencies around the globe have already adopted it for use.

 9mm Development

-The Browning Hi-Power came along in 1935 and caused the popularity of the 9mm during WWII to skyrocket.
-It was used by the armed forces, police agencies, and civilian self-defense.
-NATO adopted it as their official sidearm cartridge in 1955.
+Popularity of the 9mm would skyrocket during WWII, when it was used by several militaries, police agencies, and civilians.
+NATO adopted it as its official sidearm cartridge in 1955.

-Since then, it's only risen in popularity, even with the addition of rounds like the 5.7x28.
+It's only risen in popularity since then, even with the introduction of more rounds like the 5.7x28.

 Final Shot: 9mm vs. 5.7

-However, if any caliber can replace the 9mm, it's the 5.7x28mm.
-It offers many of the same benefits the 9mm provided compared to the .45ACP.
-A higher-capacity magazine with lighter, more accurate bullets, and less recoil.
+However, if any cartridge can replace the 9mm, it's the 5.7x28mm.
+It offers many of the same benefits the 9mm provided compared to the 45 ACP: namely a higher-capacity magazine, lighter, more accurate bullets, and less recoil.

-Even though the 5.7mm won a majority of the sections, I don't believe for one second that the 5.7 v 9mm debate is over.
-On the contrary, I think it's just begun.
+Even though the 5.7 won a majority of the sections, I don't believe for one second that the 5.7 v 9mm debate is over.
+I think it's only just begun!

 Ammo Comparisons